ericwoud/buildR64arch/README.md

 ## Setup as Access Point

-When using a second or third R64 as Access Point, and connecting router-lan-port to AP-lan-port, do the following:
+When using a second or third R64/R3 as Access Point, and connecting router-lan-port to AP-lan-port, do the following:

-Change SETUP="RT" to SETUP="AP".
+Choose Setup "AP" in stead od "RT".

 The Access Point has network address 192.168.1.33.